Why Succession Planning Matters in Community Banking

 The Tools:

-• Leadership Assessments (see appendix A) – completed by an internal HR professional or an independent consultant.
-Recommended for 1–3-year readiness candidates.
-Ready Now candidates should have a leadership profile in place at the time they are so designated.
+- Leadership Assessments (see Appendix B) – An individual evaluation of an employee’s leadership capabilities, potential, and readiness.
+It typically combines qualitative and quantitative tools such as self-assessments, supervisor evaluations, 360° feedback, and behavioral interviews.
+Assessments should be completed by HR or an independent consultant and are recommended for 1–3-year readiness candidates.
+Ready Now candidates should have a leadership assessment in place at the time they are so designated.

-• Development Plan – documents areas of focus identified in the assessment with specific actions to be taken by the candidate.
-Quarterly updates with manager, candidate and HR or consultant to ensure plans remain current and actionable.
+- Development Plan – Documents areas of focus identified in the assessment with specific actions to be taken by the candidate.
+Quarterly updates are conducted with manager, candidate and HR (and consultant) to ensure plans remain current and actionable.

-• Talent Profiles (see appendix B) – a one-page document outlining a candidate’s career history, skills, aspirations, strengths, and areas of development and updated at least annually.
+- Talent Profiles (see Appendix D) – A one-page document outlining a candidate’s career history, skills, aspirations, strengths, and areas of development and updated at least annually.

-The Leadership Assessment is a forward-looking evaluation of leadership capability and potential, while the Talent Profile is a comprehensive record of past performance, skills, and aspirations.
-The Development Plan is a roadmap and a bridge or connection between the assessment and the profile.
+The Leadership Assessment is a forward-looking evaluation of an individual’s leadership capability and potential that informs the 9 Box exercise, while the Talent Profile is a comprehensive record of past performance, skills, and aspirations.
+The Development Plan is a roadmap and a bridge or connection between the assessment, 9 Box and the profile.
 Their alignment ensures that succession planning decisions are balanced, evidence-based, and actionable, blending who the leader is today with who they can become tomorrow.

-Wayne’s Insights: Effective succession planning starts with clear criteria that define “what good looks like” in leadership competencies—tailored by role and level.
+CEO Insights: Effective succession planning starts with clear criteria that defines “What good looks like” in leadership competencies—tailored by role and level.
 From there, development plans should intentionally provide successors with the right experiences, even if that means taking calculated risks by assigning them to unfamiliar projects or responsibilities.
-Cross-functional cooperation is key to creating these growth opportunities, and HR should oversee the process—often with support from an external consultant—to ensure assessments and development remain both rigorous and forward-looking.
+Cross-functional cooperation is key to creating these growth opportunities, and HR should oversee the process, with consideration of support from an external consultant, to ensure assessments and development remain both rigorous and forward-looking.

 Governance and Oversight: A Board-Led Imperative

-Each year, Human Resources coordinates a comprehensive review of the Management Succession Plan with the CEO and Executive Team, who play active roles in identifying talent, preparing candidates, and recommending changes in succession candidates and the policy and plan process.
+Each year, HR coordinates a comprehensive review of the Management Succession Plan with the CEO and Executive Team, who play active roles in identifying talent, preparing candidates, discussing pressures on retention, and/or the ability to attract talent within functional disciplines, and recommending changes in succession candidates and the policy and plan process.
 Recommended revisions are presented at a joint meeting of the Corporate Governance and Compensation Committees (or Executive Committee).
 These bodies meet jointly with the CEO to review candidate development plan progress, readiness tiers, and—importantly—an assessment of the plan’s strategic fit.

-Final revisions are typically presented to the Board in the fall to align with the strategic planning and budgeting process.
+Final revisions are typically presented to the Board in the fall to align with the strategic planning, compensation evaluation and budgeting process.

-Wayne’s Insights: The Corporate Governance and Compensation Committees (or Executive Committee) do the “heavy lifting” on behalf of the board, allowing for an appropriate focus on a comprehensive succession planning process.
+CEO Insights: The Corporate Governance and Compensation Committees (or Executive Committee) do the “heavy lifting” on behalf of the Board, allowing for an appropriate focus on a comprehensive succession planning process.

 CEO Succession: A Strategic and Board-Led Process

-CEO succession should start ideally five years before a planned transition.
+CEO succession should start ideally five years (but not later than 3 years) before a planned transition.
 The process includes:

-Wayne’s Insights: Every KMP should have an interim successor, but for the CEO role this planning is especially vital.
-While a board member can serve in the interim, it is preferable to designate an executive leader—whether or not they are a long-term candidate.
-To strengthen this process, the board should establish a CEO success profile, shaped by the question, “What is needed to drive the success of our business in the future?”
-Typically, the Compensation and Governance Committees, or the Executive Committee, lead this effort on behalf of the board, ensuring alignment and final approval.
+CEO Insights: Every KMP should have an interim successor, but for the CEO role this planning is especially vital.
+While a board member can serve in the interim, it is preferable to designate an executive leader, whether or not they are a long-term candidate.
+To strengthen this process, the Board should establish a CEO success profile, shaped by the question, “What is needed to drive the success of our business in the future?”
+Again, the Compensation and Governance Committees, acting jointly, or the Executive Committee, can lead this effort on behalf of the Board, ensuring alignment and final board approval.

 Embedding Succession in Strategic Culture